Luthaf/Jumos.jl/doc/simulations/usage.rst

 Each simulation script should start by the ``using Jumos`` directive.
 This import the module and the exported names in current scope.

-Then, in this script, we create a molecular dynamics (``"MD"``) simulation, and a cubic box, associated to the simulation.
+Then, in this script, we create a molecular dynamics (``"MD"``) simulation with a timestep of :math:`2\ \text{fs}`, and a cubic box, associated to the simulation.
 The topology and the original positions are read from the same file, as an :file:`.xyz` file contains some topological information (mainly the atomics names).

 The only interaction is a :ref:`Lennard-Jones <lennard-jones-potential>` interaction, also added to the simulation before the run.
 The next lines add